Covid 19 coronavirus: Run on masks, several pharmacies sold out across the country

 Instead she "strongly encouraged" everyone to wear a mask, scarf or bandanna to cover their face.

-Those living in other parts of the country in alert Level 2 should wear a mask when it's difficult to practice physical distance, like on public transport.
+Those living in other parts of the country in alert level 2 should wear a mask when it's difficult to practise physical distancing, like on public transport.

-Countdown and Foodstuffs have supplied masks and five million of the Government's general supply is being distributed across the country.
+Five million of the Government's general supply is being distributed across the country.

+One million masks have been allocated to Countdown and the Government is working on plans to distribute three million masks to those who may struggle to afford or access them.

 Bargain Chemist Riccarton manager Andrew Zhang got fresh stock in at about 11 o'clock this morning, but by 3pm all 1500 masks were sold.